Jackson Cates: Professional

 On April 13, 2021, the Philadelphia Flyers of the National Hockey League (NHL) signed Cates as a college free agent to a two-year entry-level contract with an average annual value of $925,000.
 Due to COVID-19 restrictions, Cates was required to quarantine after arriving in Philadelphia before he could skate with the team.
 Cates made his NHL debut on April 23, 2021, in a game against the New York Rangers.

 When Morgan Frost was placed in COVID-19 protocols on December 15, 2021, Cates was promoted to Philadelphia for their road game against the Montreal Canadiens.
 He scored his first NHL goal in that game, putting the Flyers up 2–1 in an eventual shootout loss.

 On September 11, 2023, he was signed to a professional tryout (PTO) contract by the New York Islanders and spent time with the team during their preseason training camp.
 Released from his tryout with New York, he began the 2023–24 season on a PTO with AHL affiliate, the Bridgeport Islanders, on October 12.
 After scoring one goal in 12 games with the team, he was released from the PTO on December 7.
 He continued in the AHL, signing a PTO with the Rockford IceHogs, affiliate to the Chicago Blackhawks, on December 12, 2023.

+As a free agent, Cates signed his first contract abroad in agreeing to a one-year contract with German club, Nürnberg Ice Tigers of the DEL, on August 7, 2026.